-The present report concerns the dedicated work programme in the Committee on Agriculture launched pursuant to paragraph 8 of the MC12 Declaration on the emergency response to food insecurity (WT/MIN(22)/28 - WT/L/1139).
-The report, along with the findings and recommendations therein, was adopted by the Committee on Agriculture at its special meeting on 17 April 2024.
+[The present report concerns the dedicated work programme in the Committee on Agriculture launched pursuant to paragraph 8 of the MC12 Declaration on the emergency response to food insecurity (WT/MIN(22)/28 - WT/L/1139).
+The report was adopted at the special meeting of the Committee on 17 April 2024.]